sebpiq/rhizome/README.md

 #### Implementing stuff

 More documentation will come soon.
-But for the moment, you can check-out the [examples]().
+But for the moment, you can check-out the [example](https://github.com/sebpiq/rhizome/tree/master/example).

 #### That's it!

-Please if you have any feedback, any problem, if you need help, don't hesitate to drop a message in the [issue tracker]().
+Please if you have any feedback, any problem, if you need help, don't hesitate to drop a message in the [issue tracker](https://github.com/sebpiq/rhizome/issues).

 Real life projects